Paramasivan: Soundtrack

-Release
+Release and reception

-The film was released on 14 January 2006 on the eve of Pongal along with Vijay's Aathi and Simbu's Saravana.
-Paramasivan received generally positive reviews from the critics.
-The film was declared as a box office success.
-The satellite rights of the film were sold to Jaya TV.
+Paramasivan was released on 14 January 2006 during the week of Pongal, clashing with Aathi and Saravana.
 Lajjavathi of Kalki praised Ajith's appearance but panned the climax bike fight and characterisations of Jayaram, Laila and terrorists and concluded saying slim Ajith would have got another Villain if he had chosen a new story with a slightly new background.
-G. Ulaganathan of Deccan Herald wrote "Paramasivan has all the ingredients in proper mix---action, pathos, sentiment, comedy, stunts, romance, etc. It should satisfy Ajith’s fans".
+G. Ulaganathan of Deccan Herald wrote, "Paramasivan has all the ingredients in proper mix---action, pathos, sentiment, comedy, stunts, romance, etc. It should satisfy Ajith's fans".
+Malini Mannath of Chennai Online praised Ajith's performance and Vasu's writing, as well as the action choreography, but criticised Vidyasagar's music and felt Laila was wasted.